 4 – Rehydrate Regularly

 Many new people to running believe they only need to rehydrate when they feel thirsty.
-However, running causes you to lose a lot of fluids, which need to be replenished, even when you ‘don’t feel particularly thirsty.
-So to avoid dehydration, you should aim to drink around 500ml of water every hour you’re out running.
+However, running causes you to lose a lot of fluids, and these need to be replenished, even when you ‘don’t feel particularly thirsty.
+So to avoid dehydration, you should aim to drink around 500ml of water for every hour you’re out running.

 5 – Refuel Regularly

-Running is a high-energy activity and blasts through up to 500 – 1,000 calories per hour, but it also depends on how much you expend (different blog!).
-So if ‘you’re going to be running long distances, you must supply your body with plenty of fuel to meet this caloric demand.
-Ensure you’re consuming between 30g and 60g of fast-acting carbohydrates.
+Running is a high energy activity and blasts through up to 500 – 1,000 calories per hour, but it also depends on how much you expend (different blog!).
+So if ‘you’re going to be running long distances, you need to supply your body with plenty of fuel to meet this caloric demand.
+Make sure ‘you’re consuming between 30g and 60g of fast-acting carbohydrates.
 Our goal is to try different forms of CHO.
-You can try dried fruit, energy bars, energy gels, or sports drinks every hour you run after the first 30 minutes.
+You can try dried fruit, energy bars, energy gels, or sports drinks for every hour that you run after the first 30 minutes.

 6 – Listen To Your Body

-Long-distance running is very strenuous and places much pressure on your body.
-Therefore, you must pay attention to any signs your body gives you.
-You may need to slow down on your run or take a day off from training if you feel any significant pain or discomfort during or after your runs.
+Long-distance running is very strenuous and places a lot of pressure on your body.
+Therefore, you need to pay attention to any signs that your body gives you.
+You may need to slow down on your run or take a day off from training if you start to feel any significant pain or discomfort during or after your runs.

 7 – Keep Yourself Motivated

 Running long distances can seem monotonous, and without the proper motivation, ‘it’s easy to get bored and discouraged.
 The good news is that there are plenty of ways to keep your motivation levels high during long runs.
-One of the best ways to stay motivated is to create an inspirational playlist that you can listen to while running.
+One of the best ways to stay motivated is to put together an inspirational playlist that you can listen to while you run.
 You can also try changing your running route regularly and running with friends.

 8 – Give Yourself Fitness Rewards